UEFA Nations League: What to look out for on Matchday 2

 Wales welcome Dutch diners to the top table

 A weakened Wales side made a decent fist at their League A debut in Poland last week to kick off the current edition of the Nations League, but it is their first home game at the highest echelon which has captured the imagination.
-The Netherlands are the guests in Cardiff and Rob Page's charges will be eager to ensure they do not gorge themselves on the hosts' hospitality again – the Oranje have won all eight previous meetings.
+The Netherlands are the guests in Cardiff and Rob Page's charges will be eager to ensure they do not gorge themselves on the hosts' hospitality again – the Oranje have won all eight previous meetings and swatted Belgium aside on Friday.

 Before welcoming Louis van Gaal's outfit, the Dragons have the small matter of a World Cup play-off decider against Ukraine to deal with.
-Incidentally, their opponents in that showdown start their Nations League campaign on Matchday 2 as well.
+Their opponents in that showdown start their Nations League campaign on Matchday 2 as well.

 Further ahead?